ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 36: EXT.
 CHURCH PARKING LOT

+The crew gather around outside of youth group parking lot playground - there parents drop them off and they meet with Pastor Jerry outside and sit in a citcle of chairs outside -

+The group sit around in a circle and play basic board games - and getting to know you ice breakers.

+**JERRY**

+> Let's go around and see where we are all from

 **MAKAYLA**

 > Did you guys hear the coyotes last night?

-**ASHER**
+**JERRY**

 > How many do you think there were?

 **MAKAYLA**

-> Dozens - - Mac did you hear them?
+> Dozens

-\_Mac looks around for the apparent dogs.

-**Mac**

-> Yeah

-**MAKAYLA**

-> That's all you say?
-Yeah?

-_Mac_ hesitates but then nods.

-## Scene 37: INT.
-CHURCH YOUTH GROUP CLASSROOM - AFTERNOON

-_Mac_ looks around and notices that some of his classmates are also his Sunday School classmates.
-The _Youth Pastor_ begins handing out papers on the topic of ancient Israelites and what we can learn from their mistaken ways of seeking atonement.

-The group sit around in a circle and play basic board games - and getting to know you ice breakers.

 **MAKAYLA**